EMERGENCY AC REPAIR

-Step-by-step emergency guide for when your AC stops working in Birmingham, AL. What to check first, when to call a pro, and how to stay cool while waiting for repair.
+Step-by-step emergency guide for when your AC stops working in Birmingham, AL. What to check first, when to call a pro, and how to stay cool.

 Your air conditioner just stopped working.
 The house is getting warmer by the minute.
 Maybe you hear it running but no cold air comes out, or maybe it will not turn on at all.
 Either way, the temperature in your Birmingham home is climbing, and you need to figure out your next move quickly and calmly.